 During the early stages of the disease, rheumatoid arthritis often affects your smaller joints and then progresses to your larger joints.
 Your symptoms may include swelling, pain, and tenderness.

 The joint may also feel warm to the touch.
 In addition to joint pain, you may feel more fatigued and have a poor appetite.
+If you are experiencing symptoms you can schedule an examination for rheumatoid arthritis in Los Angeles at Source Healthcare.

 How is Rheumatoid Arthritis Diagnosed?